Light in My Country: Student Testimonies

-While reading, please keep these students in your prayers, and pray for more students as we are about to start recruiting for our next semester!
+While reading and watching the videos below, please keep these students in your prayers, and pray for more students as we are about to start recruiting for our next semester!

 “Studying is the light I walk under in serving the Kingdom of God.
 It grows and deepens my faith life and trains me to minister.”
 Abu Ayman’s testament of growing in his faith and the impact on his community is a beacon of hope in the heartbreaking reality of brokenness.”

 – Abu Ayman, Online Biblical Studies

 “I can confidently say it is an amazing program that allows pastors, lay church leaders, and believers to build many essential skills regarding faith and ministry.
 The program bestowed a new eye to the world, God, and to myself.
 In fact, I became more of a man of prayer.
 The challenges I still have are how to live in this world but different from it, as well as how to preach Christ in my context and environment with strong faith, self-trust, and no fear.
 Through the program, I’m learning how to meet my challenges.
 I encourage those who read my story to try and join and discover the beauty of such a program.”

 “When we decided we were going to visit Ritaj, a 4-year-old cancer patient from Gaza, we went to the hospital she was getting treatment at in Jerusalem.
 It was so weird for me in the beginning because we had to wear sterile clothes, gloves, hats and we even covered our shoes!